 Social Security Overpayments

-If Social Security discovers you have been overpaid, you will receive a notice of the overpayment and money will be deducted from your Social Security or SSI check until the overpayment is paid back.
+If Social Security discovers you have been overpaid, you'll receive a notice of the overpayment and money will be deducted from your Social Security or SSI check until the overpayment is paid back.
 If you can't pay it back, you can appeal the overpayment, request that the repayment of the overpayment be waived, negotiate a repayment plan, or get the overpayment discharged in bankruptcy.

 Talk to a Disability Lawyer